Null integrability and photon phenomenology in the accelerated Schwarzschild black hole: Introduction

 \section{Introduction}

 Black holes undergoing uniform translatory acceleration are modelled by the static C-metric.
-This spacetime is a well known solution to Einstein's equation that describes Schwarzschild geometry attached to a string/strut that supplies the acceleration and introduces a conical deficit along the symmetry axis and has been studied in many disciplines, e.g., \cite{1983GReGr..15..535B,2003CQGra..20.3269H,2006IJMPD..15..335G,2006CQGra..23.6745G,2017JHEP...05..116A,2019PhLB..796..191G,2021CQGra..38s5024B,2021FrP.....9..187G,2021PhRvD.104d6007F,2023PhRvL.130i1603B,2025CQGra..42l5007L,2025PhRvD.111j4004H}.
+This spacetime is a well known solution to Einstein's equation that describes Schwarzschild geometry attached to a string/strut that supplies the acceleration and introduces a conical deficit along the symmetry axis \cite{1983GReGr..15..535B,2003CQGra..20.3269H,2006IJMPD..15..335G,2006CQGra..23.6745G}, and has been studied in many disciplines, e.g., \cite{PhysRevD.103.024007,2017JHEP...05..116A,2019PhLB..796..191G,2021CQGra..38s5024B,2021FrP.....9..187G,2021PhRvD.104d6007F,2023PhRvL.130i1603B,2025CQGra..42l5007L,2025PhRvD.111j4004H}.
 The spacetime originally belongs to the large class of solutions discovered by \cite{1918NCim...16..105L} and has a double horizon structure inside a static patch: the usual black hole horizon and an outer acceleration horizon.
+Beyond its exactness and conceptual clarity, this geometry provides a controlled setting in which to isolate how acceleration and conical defects alter geodesic motion and observables \cite{Morris2017,Chudnovsky1986} by primordial black holes \cite{Vilenkin2018}.

+Cosmic strings appear in many scenarios describing the early universe, and might create pairs of black holes by breaking \cite{Hawking1995}, or be dragged into galaxies by primordial black holes.
+They might appear as filaments attached to supermassive black holes e.g., \cite{Chudnovsky1986}, and recently viable detection channels of the resulting black hole acceleration have attracted considerable attention \cite{Ashoorioon2023}.

-Beyond its exactness and conceptual clarity, this geometry provides a controlled setting in which to isolate how acceleration and conical defects alter geodesic motion and observables.
-In the static C-metric the null Hamilton-Jacobi equation separates, and null orbits admit analytic treatment in terms of elliptic functions. \cite{2001GReGr..33...59P,PhysRevD.103.024007} gave a detailed analysis of null and also timelike geodesics, including special orbits and integrability structures; later work extended the treatment to considering cosmological constant \cite{PhysRevD.103.024007} and exhibited explicit solutions in terms of Jacobi elliptic functions.
-Also, \cite{2015IJMPD..2442024G,2016PhLB..763..169G} discussed photon surfaces and provided the characteristic radius relation used widely in later work.
+In the static C-metric the null Hamilton-Jacobi equation separates, and null orbits admit analytic treatment in terms of elliptic functions.
+Refs.~\cite{2001CQGra..18.1205P,Alawadi_2020,Frost2021,PhysRevD.103.024007} gave a detailed analysis of null and also timelike geodesics, including special orbits and integrability structures; later work extended the treatment to considering cosmological constant \cite{PhysRevD.103.024007} and exhibited explicit solutions in terms of Jacobi elliptic functions \cite{Frost2021}.
+Also, \cite{2015IJMPD..2442024G,2016PhLB..763..169G,2021PhRvD.103b5005Z} discussed photon surfaces and the shadow, and provided the characteristic radius relation used in later work.